kkrismer/idr2d/README.md

 The [reference manual](https://bioc.ism.ac.jp/packages/devel/bioc/manuals/idr2d/man/idr2d.pdf) might also be helpful if you know what you are looking for.

-### Example code for ChiP-seq, ChIA-PET and HiC experiments
+### Example code for ChiP-seq, ChIA-PET and Hi-C experiments

 Analyzing results from replicate **ChIP-seq** experiments (stored in tab-delimited files *chip-seq-rep1.txt* and *chip-seq-rep2.txt*):